Cabreiro-Lab/micit_cancer_code/README.md

 # Chemotherapy Modulation by a Cancer-Associated Microbiota Metabolite

-In this repository, we provide the code and data used in the manuscript "Chemotherapy Modulation by a Cancer-Associated Microbiota Metabolite" by **Martinez-Martinez, V. Peres et al.**.
+In this repository, we provide the code and data used in the manuscript "Chemotherapy Modulation by a Cancer-Associated Microbiota Metabolite" by ***Martinez-Martinez, V. Peres _et al._***

 ## Abstract